 These instructions perform a fresh Triton Connect installation on a single PC.
 Triton Connect will update the Windows Installer and .Net Framework, if required.
 SQL Server 2012 R2 Express available with this program.
-This release Adds support for TLS 1.2 between Triton Connect and SQL Server.

 Perform the following steps to install this release of Triton Connect as a single-PC new installation.